SharedCode/sop/README.md

 Cassandra will be used as data Registry & as the data blob store.
 Redis will provide the necessary out of process "caching" needs to accelerate I/O.

 ## Very Large Blob Layout
-Blobs will be stored in AWS S3, thus, benefitting from its built-in features like "replication" across regions, etc...
+Blobs is stored in Cassandra, thus, benefitting from its built-in features like "replication" across regions, etc...

 ## Item Serialization
 Will use Golang's built-in marshaller for serialization for simplicity and support for "streaming".